How to Interpret the Architecture

 Strategy 2: The Wealth-Building Power of Investing

 If your debt has a relatively low interest rate, the math may favor investing.
-The long-term historical average return of the stock market (like the S&P 500) is around 10%.
+The long-term historical average return of the stock market (like the S&P 500) is historically around 10%.
 If your mortgage is at 4% and you can reasonably expect to earn 8-10% in the market over the long term, investing the extra money creates a positive "spread."
 This difference between your investment gains and your debt interest is how you can accelerate the growth of your net worth, leveraging time and the power of compound interest.

 - Best for: Low-interest debt like mortgages, federal student loans, or low-rate auto loans (generally anything under 5-6%).